-Ford has made its Figo model even more appealing, fun and stylish by giving it some exterior design improvements and additional interior features such as the use of Bluetooth connectivity in several models.
+Ford Motor Co. has made its 2013 Figo model even more appealing, fun and stylish by giving it some exterior design improvements and additional interior features such as the use of Bluetooth connectivity in several models.

-There are two trim levels available.
-The entry level option is the Ambiente, which is offered in both petrol and diesel versions.
+There are two trim levels available for the new 2013 Ford Figo.
+The entry level option is the Ambiente trim, which is offered in both petrol and diesel versions.
 The high spec model is the Trend, which comes with a petrol configuration.

 Enhancing the 2013 Ford Figo Ambiente model further is the use of a new eight-spoke wheel design while the Trend model gets a fresh alloy wheel design.
-The interior of the Ambiente gets a Dynamic Blue centre stack bezel and its seat fabric pattern has been modified.
+The interior, on the other hand, of the Ambiente gets a Dynamic Blue centre stack bezel and its seat fabric pattern has been modified.

 In addition, the Ford Figo Trend’s interior received a number of improvements such as a change from red to blue seat fabric and the use of Bluetooth.